3184876/pingme/README.md

 # Introduction

-Pingme is lightweight ping probe command line tool, supporting ICMP, TCP and HTTP protocols.
+Pingme is ping probe command line tool, supporting ICMP, TCP and HTTP protocols.

-It can also query IP information from third-party api provider (currently we use [https://ip-api.com](https://ip-api.com)).
+You can also use it to query IP information from third-party api provider (currently we use [https://ip-api.com](https://ip-api.com)).

 # Features